ThomasAitken/Scrapy-Testmaster/README.md

 As shown by the above, any call of `testmaster update` with `--dynamic` or `--new` options towards a particular callback will automatically trigger the execution of any requests set down in the REQUESTS_TO_ADD list within the relevant config.py file.
 If these requests are successful according to your rules, and there is space in the fixtures buffer for that particular callback, these requests will result in corresponding fixtures being added.
 (This is the only way to trigger the execution of these requests.)

 `testmaster update` will refuse to write its updates if the results fail any of your custom rules or configuration options.
 So you don't have to worry about your fixtures being overwritten with junk.
 This means you can use this command to check the correctness of changes to your code in a more fine-grained way than the Scrapy Autounit library enables.

+#### Caveats
+If you have used the 'extra path' setting to set up two or more classes of test for a single spider (perhaps because that spider has multiple distinct configurations), then `testmaster update` will only update any fixtures that can be found using the value for this `extra path` setting in settings.py at the moment you execute the command.
+So to update all the fixtures for that spider, across all its configurations, you have to repeatedly edit the extra path value in settings.py and call `testmaster update my_spider` for every distinct configuration/extra path.
+If this is a common situation for people to find themselves on and they find this inconvenient, let me know and I will add the feature that you can specify an extra path on the command-line.
 <br/>

 ### `testmaster clear`